duopeng/oocystMeter/README.md

-# midgut_oocyst_segmentation
+## midgut_oocyst_segmentation
-## Perform oocyst segmentation in mercurochrome stained mosquito midgut
+### Perform oocyst segmentation in mercurochrome stained mosquito midgut
+### This oocyst segmentation model also powers the webtool at http://got2findthemall.org/

 ### Requirements: